notkaramel/ArchLinux-on-ARM/README.md

-# Minimal ArchLinux installer for ARMv7 Raspberry Pi
+# ArchLinux installer for ARMv7 Raspberry Pi
 ### Version: 1.0.0
 ### Description:
-This is an installer script to install ArchLinux ARM (v7) to Raspberry Pi 400.
+This is a minimal installer script to install ArchLinux ARM (v7) onto a Raspberry Pi 400.
 It should also work on all Raspberry Pi models that supports ARMv7 (e.g., Raspberry Pi 4)

 ### Requirements:
 - An SD Card (I used a 32GB SD Card when I tested this)